-You might have heard or read the name ‘Sonos’.
-Sonos is a wireless multi-room speaker system that lets you play music all around your home with a single app.
+Sonos is a multi-room wireless speaker system that lets you play music all around your home with a single app.

 How does Sonos work?